seanmcosker/rag-boilerplate/README.md

 # rag-boilerplate
-Boilerplate code for a RAG app with Streamlit and LangChain
+Boilerplate code for a RAG app with Streamlit and LangChain.
+This is based heavily on the